-04. The Legal View
+U4.
+The Legal View

 What are the potential governance implications for investors if a company certifies as a B Corp?
-Luke Fletcher and Louise Harman of Bates Well Braithwaite1 explain:
+Luke Fletcher and Louise Harman of Bates Well Braithwaite explain:

-B Corp status does not carry with it express constraints on exits, payments of dividends, indebtedness, use of preference shares or liquidation preferences.
-There are also no direct consequences for voting arrangements or shareholder agreements and no express statement of the expectations or obligations of investors into B Corps.
+B Corp status does not carry with it express There may be situations where interests are constraints on exits, payments of dividends, misaligned.
+For example, shareholders in a B indebtedness, use of preference shares or Corp may be willing to take bigger risks with liquidation preferences.
+There are also no their capital in the hope of large upside returns, direct consequences for voting arrangements whereas employees may be more risk averse or shareholder agreements and no express being unable to take a portfolio approach to statement of the expectations or obligations employment.
+This might in a particular case of investors into B Corps.

 But it's not quite business as usual.
 A typical commercial company exists primarily for the benefit of its shareholders.
-A B Corp is different in that it is required to include in its governing document a commitment "to promote the success of the company for the benefit of its members and, through its business and operations, to have a material positive impact on society and the environment, taken as a whole".
+A B Corp is different in that it is required to include in its governing document a commitment "to promote the Similarly, when choosing between different success of the company for the benefit of its members and, through its business and operations, to have a material positive impact suppliers.
+If so, there may be tensions between on society and the environment, taken as a how monies are paid to suppliers, as against whole".
 This changes everything.

-The directors of a B Corp are mandated to act in the way they consider, in good faith, most likely to promote the success of the company in achieving these purposes.
-Directors of B Corps are therefore required to look at investor issues like those listed in the first paragraph through a different lens to other directors, and to consider how any arrangement is likely to affect the interests of the wider stakeholders in the company (including employees, members of the community, the environment, suppliers and shareholders).
-This is a shift from the general position under English company law; in a B Corp, the shareholders do not reign supreme.
+The directors of a B Corp are mandated to act in the way they consider, in good faith, most likely to promote the success of the company Of course, these decisions are contextual. in achieving these purposes.
+Directors of B There will be some B Corps that do take on Corps are therefore required to look at investor significant debt with a view to acquiring assets issues like those listed in the first paragraph or investing in new business areas because through a different lens to other directors, and directors determine that there is a reasonable to consider how any arrangement is likely to likelihood that all stakeholders will benefit. affect the interests of the wider stakeholders in And the decisions of directors of B Corps in the company (including employees, members of the community, the environment, suppliers and shareholders).
+This is a shift from the financially secure and operating sustainably. general position under English company law; in a B Corp, the shareholders do not reign supreme.